fsantiag/dummy-token/README.md

 # dummy-token
-A sample project to learn a solidity by building a ERC-20 token
+A sample project to learn solidity by building a ERC-20 token